 " and Dr Dre's successful tune, "I Need A Doctor

 Alex Da Kid and the producer's engineer Josh Mosser wrote the song along with the band.
-It finds the narrator warning a loved one not to get too close to him as he is "dark inside."
+It finds lead singer Dan Reynolds warning a loved one not to get too close to him as he is "dark inside."
 He is more than aware of his imperfections and wants to protect the loved one from himself.

-The Night Visions album title came together organically.
+The Night Visions album title came together organically and ties into this song.
 Vocalist Dan Reynolds explained: "We all sat in a room and wrote out what the band and sound of the album means to us.
 We all deal with our own demons and anxieties but we find that nothing calms the mind more than creating.
 Many of the songs on the album were written late into the night, and some of the lyrical themes came from dreams I've had, even some nightmares.
 So when the title Night Visions came up, it just seemed to fit perfectly.
 We hope it inspires other to create, and push through their own struggles."